Martin20494/Grid_Orientation/README.md

 The DEMs in this work are created thanks to the GeoFabrics package (version 0.9.4) provided by [Dr. Rose A. Pearson](https://github.com/rosepearson/GeoFabrics/wiki) her work can be read [here](https://www.sciencedirect.com/science/article/pii/S1364815223002281).
 This project includes 3 main folders as described below.

-#### 1. File validation_calibration

-Data, scripts, and results sub-folders in this folder were used to validate and calibrate the LISFLOOD-FP flood model.
+- ```validation_calibration```: Data, scripts, and results sub-folders in this folder were used to validate and calibrate the LISFLOOD-FP flood model.

 #### 2. File simulation